brianlockerbie/questions/README.md

 ## 🕹 Live Demo: https://nifty-saha-e93807.netlify.app

-Create a frequently asked questions page which educates users about a business and drives traffic to the website through organic search results.
+Created a frequently asked questions page which educates users about a business and drives traffic to the website through organic search results.

 Key concepts covered: